click on the menu below to navigate this site

 Thursday, July 27, 2017, Dublin

 ASS had us in its treacherous grip once again.
 Yes, Julia and I fell victim to this dreaded ailment: Arrival Shock Syndrome (ASS).
-We landed in the wee small hours of the morning and departed our dreaded and delayed, WOW flight from hell.
-We left the airport in the dead of night, which we hadn't experienced for over a week.
+We landed in the early morning hours and departed our delayed WOW flight.
+We left the airport at night, which we hadn't experienced for over a week.
 Drove our rental car on the left-hand side of the road.
-Went around traffic circles in a counter-clockwise direction.
-All under the direction of a wayward GPS, which kept dropping its connection and got us lost in the rabbit-warren that is the complex one-way streets of Dublin.
+Went around traffic circles counter-clockwise.
+All under the direction of a wayward GPS that kept dropping its connection and got us lost in the complex one-way streets of Dublin.

-We were glad to arrive alive at our sweltering hot hotel, and soon fell into a comatose sleep in the wonderful dark of nighttime.
+We were glad to arrive alive at our sweltering hotel, and soon fell into a comatose sleep in the wonderful darkness.

-Up later that morning we decided to switch hotels and took our rental car onto the complicated streets of Dublin again.
-Once more we pitted our wayward GPS and nerves against the labyrinth of Dublin's streets and, this time, its early morning traffic.
-We made it intact to our new hotel relieved that we could now walk, rather than drive to any place we desired in the next few days.
+The next morning we decided to switch hotels and took our rental car onto Dublin's complicated streets again.
+Once more we pitted our wayward GPS and nerves against the labyrinth of Dublin's streets and its morning traffic.
+We made it intact to our new hotel, relieved we could now walk rather than drive to any destination in the coming days.

 Dublin is a party city.
-It reminds me very much of Prague in the Czech Republic.
-It doesn't have the same architecture as Prague, but it sure has the same throng of tourists and their accompanying urge for revelry.
+It reminds me of Prague in the Czech Republic.
+While the architecture differs, it has the same throngs of tourists and their accompanying revelry.

-In amongst the sightseers, as they dart and dodge city traffic moving in every direction all at once, is the peaceful and serene Trinity College.
-The college was founded in 1592 as the "mother" of a new university.
-It was modelled after the collegiate universities of Oxford and Cambridge, but unlike these only one college was ever established.
+Amid the sightseers dodging city traffic is the peaceful Trinity College.
+Founded in 1592 as the "mother" of a new university, it was modeled after Oxford and Cambridge, but unlike them, only one college was ever established.
 It is Ireland's oldest university.

-Dublin castle was our next stop.
-This impressive structure was, until 1922, the seat of the United Kingdom government's administration in Ireland.
-It is now a major Irish government complex.
-Most of it dates from the 18th century, though a castle has stood on the site since the days of King John, the first English Lord of Ireland.
-After the signing of the Anglo-Irish Treaty in December 1921, the complex was ceremonially handed over to the newly formed Provisional Government led by Michael Collins.
+Dublin Castle was our next stop.
+This impressive structure served as the seat of UK government administration in Ireland until 1922.
+Now a major Irish government complex, most of it dates from the 18th century, though a castle has stood there since King John's reign.
+After the 1921 Anglo-Irish Treaty, it was handed over to the Provisional Government led by Michael Collins.

-Dodging the constant rain showers, we visited the Dublin Writers Museum to stay dry.
-But, the weather was worth enduring as this museum is worthy.
-It was opened in November 1991 at No 18, Parnell Square, Dublin, Ireland.
-The museum occupies an original 18th century house, which accommodates the museum rooms, library, gallery, and administration area.
-It pulls together the strands of all Irish literature and complements the smaller, more detailed museums devoted to individuals like James Joyce, George Bernard Shaw, William Butler Yeats and Patrick Pearse.
-It is a place where people can come to experience the phenomenon of Irish writing.
-The audio tour is one of the best I've experienced.
+Dodging rain showers, we visited the Dublin Writers Museum.
+Opened in November 1991 at 18 Parnell Square, it occupies an 18th-century house containing museum rooms, library, gallery, and administration area.
+It showcases Irish literature and complements smaller museums devoted to individuals like Joyce, Shaw, Yeats and Pearse.
+The audio tour is exceptional.

-That evening we went to Robyn Richardson's recital at St. Ann's Church.
-The singing was wonderful, the piano was melodic, and the whole event was warm and inviting.
-We wish Robyn well as she goes to England to further her studies in opera singing.
+That evening we attended Robyn Richardson's recital at St. Ann's Church.
+The singing was wonderful, the piano melodic, and the whole event warm and inviting.
+We wish Robyn well as she continues her opera studies in England.

 Friday, July 28, 2017

-Today took us to the Christ Church Cathedral in Dublin.
-This was a typical Cathedral experience, huge pipe organ, lots of gold and wood, and the normal religious stories depicted in every art form possible.
-The most interesting part, by far, of this Cathedral are its ancient catacombs.
+Today we visited Christ Church Cathedral.
+The experience was typical - huge pipe organ, gold and wood decorations, and religious stories depicted in various art forms.
+The most interesting part was its ancient catacombs.

 Saturday, July 29, 2017